joysmith/c-/2 Intermediate.md

   const int x = 10;

-  // read: we have constant pointer, pointing to constant integer const int* const ptr = &x;
+  // How to read the line: we have constant pointer, pointing to constant integer const int* const ptr = &x;

   return 0;